How to get admin on a dedicated server?

 • "Shut down the system"

-• Most importantly: "Allow log on through Remote Desktop Services"
+• "Allow log on through Remote Desktop Services"

 Can I Assign Admin Rights to a Group?

-• Add the ServerAdmins group to the Administrators group under Group Policy
+3. Incorporate the ServerAdmins group into the primary Administrators group via Group Policy

 Admin Access on Linux Dedicated Servers

-If you're using a Linux dedicated server, admin access is typically managed through the root account or via sudo privileges.
+Linux dedicated server environments typically manage administrative access through the root account or sudo privilege mechanisms.

 Granting Sudo Rights to a User

-1. Log in as root or an existing sudo user.
+1. Authenticate as root or existing sudo user

 usermod -aG sudo username

-Replace username with the actual username.
-This adds the user to the sudo group.
+Replace "username" with the actual user identifier.
+This operation adds the user to the sudo group.

 su - username